hungms/abdabpip/README.md

 ## detectBCR
-An R package to detect and visualize antigen-specific BCRs and clonotypes by cross-referencing individual query sequence to our manually curated collection of known antigen-binding BCR sequences.
+An R package to detect and visualize antigen-specific BCRs and clonotypes by cross-referencing individual query sequence to our manually curated collection of known antigen-binding BCR contigs.

-## Functionality
+The package consist 2 functions to determine if how similar your BCR contigs are to an antigen-specific BCR.

+`get_reference()` allows users to
+* Request reference database for known antigen-specific BCR contigs.

+`match_CDR3()` allows users to
-* Match individual query BCR to antigen-binding BCR base on heavy/light chain VJ gene usage
+* Filter individual query BCR contigs by matching heavy/light chain VJ gene usage with reference BCR contigs.
-* Determine minimum `levenshtein` or `hamming` distances for query CDR3 sequences to our antigen-binding BCR sequences
+* Determine minimum `levenshtein` or `hamming` distances for query CDR3 sequences to matched reference CDR3 sequences.
-* Determine convergent, antigen-specific clones

 ## Installation
 ```{r}